pymor/pymor/docs/source/tutorial_optimization.rst

-Now, we actually only needed :math:`4` enrichments and ended up with an approximation error of ``3.48e-07`` while getting the highest speed up amongst all methods that we have seen above.
+Now, we actually only needed :math:`4` enrichments and ended up with an approximation error of about ``1e-07`` while getting the highest speed up amongst all methods that we have seen above.
 To conclude, we once again compare all methods that we have discussed in this notebook.